-Educational attainment varies across counties within the MSA.
-Among the 3,908,384 community members age 25 years of age and older, 18.5% did not graduate high school , 23.5% possess only a high school diploma, 19.5% also possess a bachelor's degree, and 10.5% also possess a graduate or professional degree.
+Educational attainment varies across counties within the HMH community.
+Among the 3,908,384 community members age 25 years of age and older, 18.5% did not graduate from high school, 23.5% possess only a high school diploma, 19.5% also possess a bachelor's degree, and 10.5% also possess a graduate or professional degree.
 Fort Bend County has the highest percentage of community members who possess a graduate or professional degree (14%) compared to the other counties in the MSA.
-10.3% possess a graduate or professional degree in Harris County.
-Specifically, those age 25 and over who have graduated from high school only make up 23.3% of Harris County.viii
+It is important to note that Fort Bend County also has the highest household income average.
+Wharton County has the highest percentage of members who did not receive a high school diploma (25%), as well as the lowest household income average.vii